 If your child is affected by a disability, you can have the disability lump sum transferred to you.
 This is possible for one year at a time and is simply done via the tax return.
 We explain below how you can transfer the lump sum to yourself using the Taxfix app.

 The lump sum can be used to cover regular and permanent costs associated with your child's disability.
-If there are additional one-off expenses, you can also claim these as a general extraordinary burden (außergewöhnliche Belastungen) for tax purposes.
+If there are additional one-off expenses, you can also claim these as a general exceptional expenses (außergewöhnliche Belastungen) for tax purposes.

-In contrast to the disability lump sum, general extraordinary burdens are always seen in relation to your personal burden limit and only have a tax-reducing effect if they exceed this limit.
+In contrast to the disability lump sum, general exceptional expenses are always seen in relation to your personal burden limit and only have a tax-reducing effect if they exceed this limit.
 The tax office determines your individual personal burden as a percentage according to your income, marital status and number of children.

-You can claim the following costs as extraordinary burdens in addition to the disability lump sum:
+You can claim the following costs as exceptional expenses in addition to the disability lump sum:

 Lump sum for care (Pflegepauschbetrag)